A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18

 \subsubsection{Crowding and completeness in I Zw 18}

 At $\sim$18\,Mpc, I\,Zw\,18 is the most distant galaxy in our sample, making it prone to crowding issues.
-This could cause an overestimation of the brightness of individual sources, or it could prevent sources from being detected.
-Therefore, \cite{Bortolini24} investigated the errors and completeness of their JWST observations, which are also used for this paper.
+This could result in an overestimated brightness for individual sources, or it could prevent sources from being detected.
+Thus, \cite{Bortolini24} investigated errors and completeness in their JWST observations, which are also used in this paper.
 To do so, they performed artificial star tests (ASTs).
-In short: these ASTs randomly placed one individual artificial star at a time into the image, the probability of its spatial positioning following the observed surface brightness.
-Different magnitudes have been explored.
-For each artificial star the image was reprocessed.
-It was investigated how often artificial stars of different magnitudes were recovered.
-This provided magnitude-dependent completeness fractions and errors for a few different regions, from the outskirts of I\,Zw\,18 to the dense central area.
+In short, these ASTs randomly placed one individual artificial star at a time into the image, with the probability of its spatial positioning following the observed surface brightness.
+Different magnitudes were explored.
+For each artificial star, the image was reprocessed.
+The study investigated how often artificial stars of different magnitudes were recovered.
+This provided magnitude-dependent completeness fractions and errors for a few different regions, from the outskirts of I\,Zw\,18 to its dense central area.